iamharsh42/my-javascript-journey/README.md

 # My Javascript Journey
-In this repository, I'll share all my javascript learnings and projects from beginner to advanced.I hope you guys will find it interesting :)
+In this repository, I'll share all my javascript learnings and projects from beginner to advanced.
+I hope you guys will find it interesting :)

 1) Passenger Calculator App